Multi-Subarray FD-RIS Enhanced Multi-user Wireless Networks: With Joint Distance-Angle Beamforming: Introduction

-Actually, even with the assistance of RIS technology, meeting the capacity demands of future 6G far-field communications still faces significant challenges, primarily due to the following reasons: (\romannumeral 1) Far-field communication systems must contend with substantial path loss, which is particularly pronounced at high-frequency carriers such as mmWave or terahertz bands.
-This severe attenuation significantly limits both communication range and system capacity. (\romannumeral 2) In far-field communication scenarios, the traditional RIS can only perform beamforming for incoming signals in the angular dimension due to the plane wave properties of electromagnetic waves.
-This single-dimensional control significantly limits the theoretical upper bound of signal enhancement, making it difficult to further improve system energy efficiency.
-Addressing the challenge of path loss is inherently difficult, as it is a fundamental characteristic of signal propagation and cannot be entirely avoided.
-Therefore, enhancing the energy efficiency of the system becomes the key to increase the capacity of far-field communication systems.
-Note that \cite{shen2023multi} highlights that the RIS is able to flexibly manipulate and concentrate signal energy from both distance and angle dimensions in near-filed communications due to the unique spherical wave properties of electromagnetic waves.
+Actually, the strong signal control capability of RIS is significantly constrained in certain communication scenarios \footnote{Unless stated otherwise, the system studied in this paper operates under the far-field communication model.}, particularly when some users exhibit high spatial correlation or even overlap in spatial directions.
+This limitation stems from the fact that conventional RIS can perform beamforming for incident signals only in the angular domain due to the plane-wave characteristics of electromagnetic propagation, which poses significant challenges in enabling independent beamforming or differentiated signal control for such users.
+Therefore, the single-dimensional control of conventional RIS lacks the adaptability and robustness for multi-user scenarios.
+To address this issue, introducing new beamforming degrees of freedom (DoFs) represents a promising research direction.
+Note that \cite{shen2023multi} highlights that the RIS is able to flexibly manipulate and concentrate signal energy from both distance and angle dimensions in near-field communications due to the unique spherical wave properties of electromagnetic waves.
 This dual-dimensional control significantly improves spatial resolution and energy efficiency.
-Motivated by the beamforming capabilities of RIS-assisted near-field communications, integrating distance-based modulation into far-field communications offers significant potential benefits.
-However, achieving distance-based modulation in the far-field is inherently challenging due to the planar propagation characteristics of electromagnetic waves.
-Therefore, a critical question arises: ``\textit{How can distance-based modulation be effectively incorporated into RIS-assisted far-field beamforming?}'' It is worth noting that addressing this challenge is essential for unlocking new possibilities in RIS-supported far-field communication systems.
+Motivated by the beamforming capabilities, integrating distance-based beamforming into RIS holds significant potential for overcoming the aforementioned challenges.
+However, realizing distance-based beamforming inherently difficult due to the planar propagation characteristics of electromagnetic waves.
+Therefore, a critical question arises: ``\textbf{How can distance-based beamforming be effectively incorporated into RIS's beamforming?}'' It is worth noting that addressing this challenge is essential for unlocking new possibilities in RIS-supported communication systems.